 ERV Nordic has a strong business-to-business and end-consumer reputation.
 As a well-established specialty insurance company, ERV Nordic focus on providing coverage customized to the policyholders needs, rather than offering products with the lowest premium.
-In addition, it has been a major priority in recent years to invest in our digital platform where we interact with potential new customers (Sales) as well as existing customers (Policy Administration, Corporate Support and Claims) in state-ofthe-art technical applications.
-Our distribution partners' sales approach has changed and we adjusted to that.
-Our broker relations mainly build on large international insurance brokers, strong domestic broker networks, and local travel agencies, both individual and organized in groups.
+In addition, it has been a major priority in recent years to invest in our digital platform where we interact with potential new customers (Sales) as well as existing customers (Policy Administration, Corporate Support and Claims) in state-of-the-art technical applications.
+Obviously, also, our distribution partners' sales approach has changed and we adjusted to that.
+Our broker relations mainly build on large international insurance brokers, strong domestic broker networks, or local travel agencies, both individual and organized in groups.